Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 No. Submitting an application does not secure an applicant’s place in line.

 Additional information is available on the City of East Lansing's Medical Marihuana webpage and the State of Michigan's Licensing And Regulatory Affairs (LARA) webpage.

-The cost for a membership for an East Lansing resident is $20 and the cost for a non-resident is $30.
+Anyone can become a member of the Prime Time Senior Program.
+There are many member benefits, including a $5 discount on classes and activities.
+The cost for a membership for an East Lansing resident is $25 and the cost for a non-resident is $35.
+Learn more.

 If you have additional questions, contact the Housing & University Relations Administrator, Annette Irwin, at (517) 319-6801 or by email.